dronekit/dronekit-python/docs/examples/mission_basic.rst

    .. note::

-       The command parameter above is the default, and may be omitted.
+       The ``--connect`` parameter above specifies the default value, and may be omitted.
        This connects to SITL on udp port 127.0.0.1:14550.

 .. tip::